jasminewoo/nico_crawler/README.md

 ./nico_crawler.sh start &
 ```

-Note: If you are downloading a large collection of videos, consider using it remotely with [nohup](https://linux.die.net/man/1/nohup).
+Note: If you plan to leave the process running for an extended period of time, consider using [nohup](https://linux.die.net/man/1/nohup).

 ### Download Videos Manually